plone/volto/docs/source/getting-started/install.md

 npm -g i @plone/create-volto-app
 ```

-!!! tip Installing it using npx
-    Optionally, you can also use `npx` utility to install `create-volto-app`
-    without having to install it globally.
-On the other hand, in order to do it, you
-    have to install `npx` globally.
-The advantage is that you don't have to
-    upgrade `create-volto-app` each time you want to use it, because `npx` does
-    it for you:

-    `npx @plone/create-volto-app myvoltoapp`

 2. Create a new Volto app using the recently added command, providing the name of the new app (folder) to be created.
 ```
 create-volto-app myvoltoapp
 ```

 3. Change directory to the newly created folder `myvoltoapp` (or the one you've chosen):
 ```
 cd myvoltoapp
 ```